by Diane Spicer

 For specific tips on how to choose the best hiking boots for your particular arch and foot shape, read this Ultimate Guide to choosing trail footwear.

-The brands I recommend are the ones I use, year after year, mile after mile.
+The brands I recommend are the ones I use myself, year after year, mile (or kilometer) after mile.

 It will take some trial and error before your trail footwear is error free, so here's what I recommend:

 Start off on the low end of the hiking boot price range if you are going to stick to well established, mostly flat trails.